 We have demonstrated that with the proposed deployment technique, we can successfully find an optimal deployment strategy.
 Contrary to how we chose the flows' maximum e2e delay in Section V, we have decided to choose a less stringent maximum e2e delay since this does not impact our evaluation results; we use the same e2e delay for all scenarios.
-Results of Figure 7 shows that (i) the number of nodes found in the target platform and (ii) the application's size impacts the execution time required to find an optimal deployment strategy.
-Breaking down the execution time, see Figure 8a and Figure 8b, we can observe that the execution time required to build the CP model or to solve it is dependent on the number of nodes and components.
+The results of Fig. 7 show: 1) the number of nodes found in the target platform and 2) the application's size impacts the execution time required to find an optimal deployment strategy.
+Breaking down the execution time [see Fig. 8(a) and (b)], we can observe that the execution time required to build the CP model or to solve it is dependent on the number of nodes and components.
 Note that in scenario 1, when we deploy the IoT application on an edge computing platform consisting of 500 nodes, building the CP model requires more time than finding an optimal deployment strategy.
-In contrast, in scenario 3, the CP solver is more demanding than building the CP model, requiring more time to find an optimal solution - a trend that continues with an increase in both application and edge computing platform size.
+In contrast, in scenario 3, the CP solver is more demanding than building the CP model, requiring more time to find an optimal solution-a trend that continues with an increase in both application and edge computing platform size.